o3de/o3de.org/content/blog/posts/remoteobjects.md

 ## Background

-In the [21.11.0 release](/blog/posts/o3de-22-10-release/) of O3DE, we added the ability to display gems outside of the official Gem catalog.
-Using Project Manager, you could register an external source from a webserver that had the correct O3DE metadata to display the remote gems and then pull and register them.
-This made the sharing of Gems the community created easier by removing a lot of the manual steps for downloading an registering Gems.
+In the [21.11.0 release](/blog/posts/o3de-22-10-release/) of O3DE, we added the ability to display Gems outside the official Gem catalog.
+Using Project Manager, you can register an external Gem source on a web server with O3DE metadata to display, pull, and register remote Gems.
+This new workflow makes sharing Gems the community creates easier by removing manual steps.
-Before the 22.11.0 release, downloading a new Gem was a manual process, by downloading an extracting the Gem, then using the O3DE CLI scripts to register the Gem for the current engine.
-The remote Gem functionality automated a lot of these steps, once a valid O3DE repository was registered, a single CLI command could handle the downloading, extracting and registering of the Gem.
-Project Manager was also updated to display the available Gems from the O3DE repository and then download, register and enable Gems for the current project all in one step.
+Before the 22.11.0 release, adding an external Gem was a manual process of downloading and extracting the Gem, then using the O3DE CLI scripts to register the Gem for the current engine.
+The remote Gem functionality automates these steps.
+Once a valid O3DE repository is registered, a single CLI command downloads, extracts, and registers the Gem.
+Project Manager was also updated to display Gems from a remote repository and then download, register and enable Gems for the current project⁠—all in one step.

 ## What's new